GKOS — Glaukos Corporation

 April 29, 2026

-Glaukos Corporation (GKOS) Q1 2026 Earnings Call Summary
+Glaukos Corporation Q1 2026 Earnings Call Summary

 1. Key Financial Results and Metrics

-- Net Sales: Recorded at $150.6 million, a 41% increase year-over-year (39% on a constant currency basis).
+- Net Sales: Glaukos reported record consolidated net sales of $150.6 million, a 41% increase year-over-year (39% on a constant currency basis).

-- Guidance Update: Full-year 2026 net sales guidance raised to $620 million - $635 million from a previous range of $600 million - $620 million.
+- Guidance Update: Full-year 2026 net sales guidance raised to $620 million to $635 million, up from $600 million to $620 million.

 2. Strategic Updates and Business Highlights